John Fischer (mountaineer): Climbing Career

 The first attempt to do the traverse was in 1969, followed by several more unsuccessful attempts by other parties.
 Vern Clevenger and Nigel Gifford attempted the route, but aborted four days into the venture having run out of food.
 Fischer made three attempts before successfully completing the traverse in July, 1979.
 Doug Robinson accompanied Fischer on the first attempt which ended within hours of starting.
 The second time Fischer attempted the traverse with Jerry Adams, one of his climbing clients, a severe electrical storm put an end to that trip.

 The third time Fischer and Adams attempted the traverse, it was a success.
 Mountaineering historian Andy Selters described it: "...along eight miles of toothy stone...nabbing every significant summit and making over 20 rappels...
 It was a feat of technical endurance that few appreciated."

 In his later years, Fischer was active with the Sierra Club, guiding many of the members of its Sierra Peaks Section up technical routes.
 His brother was Michael Fischer, executive director of the Sierra Club from 1987 to 1992.

 Death

-Fischer was killed on June 5, 2010 in a motorcycle collision with a deer near Conway Summit on U.S. Route 395.
+Fischer was killed on June 5, 2010, in a motorcycle collision with a deer near Conway Summit on U.S. Route 395.

 Legacy

 John’s daughter, Joy Fischer lives in Seattle with her husband Michael and their son Ethan.
 Joy had a long career in non profit fundraising before becoming a stay at home mom for the time being.

 His son Zane Fisher, a reporter in Santa Fe, New Mexico, erected a steel descanso, a roadside memorial at the spot where he died.
 The memorial combines an ice axe with a peace symbol.

+His sister, Kate Farrell, continues to remember John as a storyteller in her published works as an author and online.

 In 2011, the John Fischer Memorial Route in Pine Creek was established and climbed by Bishop residents Tai and Mary Devore.